Health

 By Michael Vane for Citro partner Pilot

-Reviewed by Dr Michael Vickers
+Reviewed by Dr Matt Vickers

 Trying to sleep next to someone who’s snoring is one of life’s more frustrating challenges.
 Mainly because while you spend the night tossing and turning next to what is surely a leaf blower, said leaf blower peacefully slumbers on.